dmbarbour/glas/docs/GlasApps.md

 The application host will generally maintain a lookup table to associate references with external resources.
 Garbage collection is feasible if the application can fetch lists of live references.

+### Specialized Effects

+Effects APIs should be specialized at the host-app layer.
+For example, `tcp:read:(...)` request is distinct from `file:read:(...)`.
+The host-app layer should not conflate the responsibility of resource interface abstraction.
+Applications may introduce their own resource abstraction layer if one is desired.

+The host-app boundary is an awkward location for interface abstraction because it only supports abstraction of host objects, whereas within the application we can abstract over both host interfaces and application objects.
+Additionally, extracting a common interface is a lot of design work, and the resulting one-size-fits-all interface is almost always a little awkward for every use case.

-### Procedural APIs
+### Asynchronous Effects

-I do not recommend an object-oriented API, i.e. where file streams and TCP streams share an interface.
-The main reason for this is that it becomes difficult to track which values represent references.
-Additionally, it is inconvenient to ensure consistency between interfaces.
-An application should implement its own resource abstraction layers as needed, no need to handle this at the host-app boundary.
+In context of Glas programs, effects are `Request -- Response` thus fit a procedural style.
+However, in context of transactions or backtracking conditional behavior, external effects will usually be asynchronous because it is much easier to defer messages until commit than it is to implement a distributed transaction.
+There is a possible exception for 'safe' operations with negligible side-effects (e.g. read and cache a remote value).

-### Regarding Timeouts
+### Waits and Timeouts

-It is logically inconsistent to have explicit timeouts for individual effects within a transaction.
-Instead, timeouts are expressed by racing concurrent transactions, e.g. where one fork waits on data and another waits on the clock before we have committed to either fork.
-Alternatively, a repeating transaction that queries whether data is available then later fails would implicitly wait for change in availability of data.
+It is conceptually inconsistent to have explicit timeouts within a logically 'instantaneous' transaction.
+And explicit waits are troublesome for procedural embedding.
+Thus, waits will ultimately rely on implicit process control of transaction machines: when a repeating transaction is unproductive, the system may wait for a relevant change before recomputing.

-However, implicit waits require some advanced optimizers to implement, and may be unavailable in some contexts.
-At least for early implementations, to resist busy-wait loops, we might implicily introduce a timeout when, for example, a TCP socket has been queried twice in a short time-frame by failed transactions.
-This timeout might be applied to the next transaction failure instead of directly to the effect.
+However, implicit process control requires non-trivial optimizations that will not be implemented early in the development of Glas systems.
+Without these optimizations, we essentially have an inefficient busy-wait loop.
+An interim solution is to introduce implicit delays when resources are polled too frequently, slowing down the loop.
+This is easily implemented and adequate for many applications.

-### Hierarchical Composition and State
+### Application State

-An application should be composable as a subprogram of a larger application.
-Effects handlers already support hierarchical composition of effects.
-However, the state of a subprogram should also be accessible to its parent program to support debugging, invariants, extensions, checkpoints, and other generic host features.

-My preferred choice is to represent input and output on the data stack.
-This is consistent with procedural embedding of transaction machines, and benefits from abstract interpretation and other static analysis of dataflow to compile a record into many fine-grained transaction variables.
-The consequence is that state composes in several ways, e.g. we can easily model partial sharing of state, wrappers, sequential composition.
+I propose that application state is represented as a value on the data stack instead of using an effects API.
+This is consistent with a procedural embedding of transaction machines, makes it clear (structurally and semantically) what state is 'owned' by the transaction (e.g. in contrast to environment variables), and simplifies composition of apps compared to managing a heap.
+State as one big value is also very convenient for accessibility and reflection.

+This design does place a heavier burden on an optimizer to support precise conflict detection, e.g. abstract analysis to partition state into small transaction variables, recognition that certain functions such as list append do not fully observe the values they manipulate.

 ### Extensible Interfaces